 Starting Point: Ashopton Viaduct

 Another reservoir walk that’s proven to be a family favourite is Ladybower Reservoir.
-One of three reservoirs in the Upper Derwent Valley, the popular circular walk is often considered one of the top things to do when visiting the Peak District.
+In fact, the popular circular walk is often considered one of the top things to do when visiting the Peak District.

-The classic waterside route takes you through some flat woodland paths and over the Derwent Dam while providing stunning views over the reservoir.
+The classic waterside route takes you through some flat woodland paths and over the Derwent Dam and allows stunning views over the reservoir.
 It’s well-paved throughout, so suitable for cyclists, prams, and wheelchairs.

-If you prefer a more challenging hike that allows for views of the reservoir from above, I recommend this circular walk of Ladybower Reservoir via Derwent Edge.
+If you prefer a more challenging hike, I recommend this circular walk of Ladybower Reservoir via Derwent Edge.

 7. B29' Overexposed' Crash Site Walk